acropolis914/hyprsettings/README.md

 ~/.config/hypr/hyprsettings.toml
 ```

+Theming works perfectly out‑of‑the‑box.
 The defaults should be fine, but if you like tweaking, you can explore and modify the file.
 Be careful, though I don’t have extensive safeguards and fallbacks right now.

 ## Organizing Comments into Tabs

 > [!NOTE]
 > Config keys are **auto-sorted** regardless of where they appear in your configuration files.
 The convention below only applies to **comments** and determines which tab they appear under in the UI.
+> With globbing/multi‑source parsing, all allowed `source =` formats are supported (absolute paths, `~/` expansion, and glob patterns like `/*`).
+All included files are scanned.

 To make comments appear under the correct tab in Hyprsettings, use a **three-line comment block** **before** the section it applies to in your configuration files.
 The format is flexible but must follow these rules: